Follow us on...

 Students in the Moving Image Archiving and Preservation (MIAP) MA Program receive ongoing support from faculty, academic advisors, and administrative staff.
 Alumni and professionals provide additional guidance through internship supervision, conference meetings, and feedback on thesis presentations.
 With relatively small class sizes and a local student chapter of the Association of Moving Image Archivists (AMIA), MIAP offers many opportunities for students to build connections with their peers that will last well beyond graduation.

 Below are key resources for current MIAP students, including an overview of academic policies, a note about important dates, and a list of program contacts.
-Students are always welcome to contact their academic advisor and MIAP Associate Director Scott Statland (firstname.lastname@example.org) with any questions or concerns they may have.
+Students are always welcome to contact their academic advisor and MIAP Program Manager Jess Cayer (firstname.lastname@example.org) with any questions or concerns they may have.

-MIAP students, faculty, and staff use the student listserv to share program-relevant articles, research findings, temporary/part-time employment opportunities, and conference or event details.
+MIAP students, faculty, and staff use the student Google gruop as a listserv to share program-relevant articles, research findings, temporary/part-time employment opportunities, and conference or event details.
 MIAP faculty and staff also use the listserv to make important announcements and to broadcast upcoming deadlines.
 Students can share MIAP-related items on the listserv by writing to its email address.
-Note that there is a delay before posting emails from students, as our staff reviews messages to filter out external spam.

 Important Dates & Course Schedule